Photon ring autocorrelations from gravitational fluctuations around a black hole: Gravitational fluctuations in a Schwarzschild background

-Since the radiated power of gravitational waves is an practical observable, we considered the metric perturbations with $l\geq2$ in Eq.~(\ref{2}).
-It is expected that physical information of the shock waves is encoded in the stochastic variables $\mathcal{A}_{lm}(w)$ (or $h_{l m}^{\rm{GW}} (\omega)$), and the transfer functions shown in Eq.~(\ref{7}).
-Because production mechanism of the shock waves is not involved in the present paper, we can not provide the explicit expressions of $\mathcal{A}_{lm}(w)$ and $P_{l m} (\omega)$.
-Tn principle, the shape of radiated power spectrum could be obtained based on gravitational wave observations.
-In spite of this, one can still obtain physical information of the shock waves from the transfer functions, and we will present the details in the following.
+It is expected that physical information of the shock waves is encoded in the stochastic variables $\mathcal{A}_{lm}(\omega)$ (or $h_{l m}^{\rm{GW}} (\omega)$), as well as the transfer functions shown in Eq.~(\ref{7}).
+In principle, the shape of radiated power spectrum $P_{l m} (\omega)$ could be obtained from the gravitational wave detections.
+As the production mechanism of the shock waves is beyond the scope of the present paper, explicit expressions for $P_{l m} (\omega)$ can not be provided here.
+In spite of this, one can still extract physical information of the shock waves from the transfer functions.
+It will be addressed in the following sections.